Ikopimar/my-first-landing-page/README.md

 # landing-page
-A landing page for an event.
+A simple landing page for an event using only HTML, CSS and bootstrap.